kstenerud/concise-encoding/ce-structure.md

 Binary and decimal float values can rarely be converted to each other without data loss, but conversions are sometimes necessary:

  * The destination platform might not support the requested type.
- * The struct being decoded into might only have a partially compatible type.
+ * The record being decoded into might only have a partially compatible type.

 Conversion between binary and decimal float values **MUST** be done using a method that effectively produces the same result in the destination type as the following algorithm would: